 Jan has been a top prize-winner in South Africa and Europe, including 1st prize at the UNISA National Piano competition in Pretoria, overall winner of the SAMRO Bursary Competition, 1st prize of the Royal Overseas League Piano Competition in London, 2nd prize at the Alkan-Zimmerman Competition in Athens.
 He also received study bursaries from the Italian Cultural Institute and the DAAD.

-He has performed in major concert halls and festivals throughout Europe, including at the Liszt-en-Provence Festival in France, Queen Elizabeth Hall and St. Martin in the Fields (London), the TivoliVredenburg Hall (Utrecht, Netherlands), MITO festival (Milan and Turin), Sala Mozart (Bologna).
+He has performed in major concert halls and festivals in France and Europe, including at the Salle Gaveau in Paris, the Liszt-en-Provence Festival, Chopin-en-Seyne Festival as well as at Villa Viardot and the Chateau de Rueil Malmaison in France; the Queen Elizabeth Hall and St. Martin in the Fields in London, the TivoliVredenburg Hall in Utrecht, the Netherlands) and the MITO festival in Milan and Turin, as well as the Sala Mozart in Bologna.
 He is regularly invited to perform at all the major South African music societies and has performed as soloist with the Johannesburg Philharmonic, the KwaZulu Natal Philharmonic and Cape Town Philharmonic, under the baton of Daniel Boico, Sebastien Lang-Lessing, Bernhard Gueller, Arjan Tien, German Guttierez, Alexander Rahbari.